Some months ago, I decided to enrich my collection of medium format cameras by a model that is literally pocketable.

 Further, one finds comment like "electrical tape is for electricians, not photographers".
 Hmmm, OK!
 I remember that in photography, gaffers' tape is commonly used... however, I never came across the comment that "gaffer's tape is for gaffers, not photographers".
 Something seemed wrong with that electricians tape statement...

 And guess what, I grabbed a roll of black electricians tape and put a generous amount along the edges of my camera's bellows.
 Using about 30% more than the actual length of the edge fives sufficient material to fold the tape into the undulations of the bellows.
-Too long, and there might be too much tape to squeeze in, too short and the tape might just peel of every time you open the camera.
+Too long, and there might be too much tape to squeeze in, too short and the tape might just peel off every time you open the camera.

 With the tape applied, I noted that the camera folds open a lot slower, i.e. with a lot less force.
-What I am trying to say here, you should never just the thing snap open (as many folks show in Jsolette videos).
+What I am trying to say here, you should never just let the thing snap open (as many folks show in Jsolette videos).
 Push the release and let the camera gently open by holding the front mechanism.

 And here is the reason why: the atmospheric pressure against the bellows will weaken the most agile parts of the bellows by airflow.
 Once a hole was created, the airflow when opening or closing the camera will weaken that particular spot, thereby creating a light leak and/or pinhole.